Vict0r-Git/DevOps-group3/use-cases/use-case-21.md

-# Use Case: 21	Generate population of people living in the cities and people not living in cities in each continent.
+# Use Case: 19	Generate 15 populated capital cities in a continent

 ## CHARACTERISTIC INFORMATION
 ### Goal in Context
-As an analyst, I want to generate a comprehensive report on the population of people living in the cities and people not living in cities in each continent to get easy access to the population information.
+As an analyst, I want to generate a report on top 15 number of capital cities in a continent to get easy access to the population information.
 ### Scope
 Organization (black box)
 ### Level